yhassanzadeh13/opera/README.md

 #### Example of visualizing the default metrics
 Access Grafana on `localhost:3030`.
 The default username and password is `admin`.
 Create a new dashboard, and add a new panel.
-Enter your metric in Matrics field.
-In order to obtain metrics for a specific node, specify the corresponding UUID for that node.
+Enter your metric in `Metrics` field.
+In order to obtain metrics for a specific node, specify the corresponding Identifier for that node.
 From Visualization, specify the type of visualization that you want to obtain.

 **Example of obtaining the session length metric for a specific node**